The Zacks Rank Explained: How to Find Strong Buy Business Services Stocks

 Let's take a look at

-Headquartered in Boston, MA, Charles River Associates is one of the leading global consulting firms.
-The company functions through a global network of coordinated offices across North America and Europe.
-It was founded in 1965.
+Founded in 2003 and headquartered in San Francisco, Docusign is a global provider of cloud-based software.
+The company’s Docusign Agreement Cloud is a cloud software suite that automates and connects the entire agreement process.

-Four analysts revised their earnings estimate higher in the last 60 days for fiscal 2024, while the Zacks Consensus Estimate has increased $0.74 to $6.93 per share.
-CRAI also boasts an average earnings surprise of 23.5%.
+Six analysts revised their earnings estimate upwards in the last 60 days for fiscal 2025.
+The Zacks Consensus Estimate has increased $0.20 to $3.43 per share.
+DOCU boasts an average earnings surprise of 18.3%.

-Earnings are forecasted to see growth of 26.9% for the current fiscal year, and sales are expected to increase 8.1%.
+Earnings are expected to grow 15.1% for the current fiscal year, while revenue is projected to increase 6.4%.

-Additionally, CRAI has climbed higher over the past four weeks, gaining 3.7%.
-The S&P 500 is up 3.7% in comparison.
+Even more impressive, DOCU has gained in value over the past four weeks, up 2.1% compared to the S&P 500's gain of 2.1%.

 Bottom Line